Skip to primary navigation Skip to content Skip to footer

 Our team scored new digs

 The Hudson River Park emerges on Manhattan’s West Side starting in the 1990s.
 MKC’s original base is torn down by the Park.
 First, we relocate to the new Pier 66 Boathouse in Chelsea and stay for 7 years.
 Then, in 2013, we relocate to the Pier 84 Boathouse in Hell’s Kitchen.
-This becomes the home-base for our 30 staff and dozens of graduated students who own their own kayaks and SUPs.
-Excitement grows as the group explores waters far and wide and develops a unique fitness community on the waterfront.
+This becomes the home-base for our 26 staff and dozens of graduated students who own their own kayaks, surf skis, outrigger canoes, and paddleboards.
+Excitement grows as the group explores waters far and wide and develops a unique community on the waterfront.

 Our team sticks together and feels like a family.
-As new kayakers and paddle boarders learn with us, they become woven into this very special waterfront community.
+As new people learn with us, they become woven into this very special waterfront quilt.

 a group of people rowing a boat in a body of water